fizarizvi2110/Portfolio/README.md

-Portfolio of software engineering projects & data science focus
+Portfolio of Data Science Projects, Statistical Papers, and Software Development